tornadorex/portfolio/obsidian.md

 2. Enter a name for your note.
 3. Start writing!

 Obsidian supports Markdown syntax for formatting your text.
-If you’re unfamiliar with Markdown, I've put together a [cheat sheet for the basics](markdown-reference.html).
+If you're unfamiliar with Markdown, I've put together a [cheat sheet for the basics](markdown-reference.html).
 Or if you prefer, you can select text and format it with keyboard shortcuts, or right click and select the formatting you want from the **Format** menu.

 ![](https://www.natebee.com/portfolio/writing/images/formatting-from-right-click.png)